Outer Banks: Geography

 The Outer Banks are not anchored to offshore coral reefs like some other barrier islands, and as a consequence, they often suffer significant beach erosion during major storms.
 In fact, their location jutting out into the Atlantic makes them the most hurricane-prone area north of Florida, for both landfalling storms and brushing storms offshore.
 Hatteras Island was cut in half on September 18, 2003, when Hurricane Isabel washed a 2,000 feet (600 m) wide and 15 feet (5 m) deep channel called Isabel Inlet through the community of Hatteras Village on the southern end of the island.
 The tear was subsequently repaired and restored by sand dredging by the U.S. Army Corps of Engineers.
 It was cut off once again in 2011 by Hurricane Irene.
 Access to the island was largely limited to boat access only from August to late October until another temporary bridge could be built.

 Three state highway bridges connect the Outer Banks to the mainland.
 The Wright Memorial Bridge, the oldest (built in 1930, rehabilitated in 1966), carries US 158 between Point Harbor and Kitty Hawk.
 William B. Umstead Bridge, the second oldest (built in 1957, rehabilitated in 1966), carries US 64 between Manns Harbor on the mainland and Manteo on Roanoke Island.
 The newest bridge, the Virginia Dare Memorial Bridge, was completed in 2002 and carries US 64 Bypass between Manns Harbor and Roanoke Island between Manteo and Wanchese.
-The Melvin R. Daniels Bridge carries US 64 between Roanoke Island and Nags Head.
+The Washington Baum Bridge and Melvin R. Daniels Bridge carry US 64 between Roanoke Island and Nags Head.
 At Whalebone Junction, the three main highways of the Outer Banks (NC 12, US 158, and US 64) all meet.
 Additionally, NC 615 serves as the main route along Knotts Island in the extreme north; it connects only to Virginia by land.